pravega/pravega-operator/doc/troubleshooting.md

 old replicaset and start a pod in the new replicaset in the meantime.
 So after upgrading, users are actually using a new replicaset, thus the logs for the old pod cannot be obtained using `kubectl logs`.

-## Collecting log files for crashed pod
+## Collecting logs for crashed pod

-For collecting log files for crashed pod, use the below command
+For collecting logs for crashed pod, use the below command

 ```
 kubectl logs <podname> --previous